 format for all levels of data, e.g. from the basic reformatted telemetry

 to the higher products such as lightcurves, spectra or images.

 To help projects to provide data in FITS format, HEASARC has developed FITS

 standards for headers and data structure to describe most of the high energy

 HEASARC FITS conventions include either keywords specific setting, full

-If these standards are not appropriate for a particular data set, projects are
+data are divided in files.
+If these standards are not appropriate for a particular data set,

 Using standard headers and data structure facilitates the usage of

 existing software to manipulate FITS files and, if suitable, of analysis